-You’re most likely here to find out if Icelandic water is alkaline, fluoride-free, and where to buy it in bulk for the cheapest price.
-I promise to answer all those questions and more in the next 5 minutes of your time.
+You’re most likely here to find out if Icelandic water is alkaline, fluoride-free, and where to buy it in bulk.
+I promise to answer all those questions and more in the next five minutes of your time.

 Let’s start my Icelandic Glacial water review with one of the more exciting parts of the story: the pH test.